 We were trapped for an hour or two by the heavy rain, but we didn’t mind.
-I put some music on, and Sophia sat sketching as we talked and laughed about people and wolves and orang utans, or whatever you want to call the arsehole who snatched her at five years old and kept her hidden from the world for ten whole years.
+I put some music on, and Athena sat sketching as we talked and laughed about people and wolves and orang utans, or whatever you want to call the arsehole who snatched her at five years old and kept her hidden from the world for ten whole years.
 She even called herself by her assumed name at one point: I showed her how to roll a joint, and she had a go, holding up the end-product, lumpy and saggy as a Christmas sock, laughing and saying, ‘Look!
 Kate’s first joint!’

 It suddenly got dark, and even though the rain wasn’t letting up we climbed up to the clearing and had a game of pool at the Jigaro bar.
 There was no one around.
 That’s what happens when it rains — people get stuck where they are, whether in their huts or up at the main bar on the road.
 Rain hammers on roofs so loud you have to shout to talk.
 Bead-curtains of rain hang from every eave and doorway.
 We got bored with pool and braved the rain again, just a few yards to the big boxing ring where Nung and Ai had set up the music gear.
 I turned the power on, slightly nervous about electricity because everything was so wet.
-Sophia sat down at the keyboard and started messing around, finding a big dramatic sound and playing the white notes, with unselfconscious enjoyment.
+Athena sat down at the keyboard and started messing around, finding a big dramatic sound and playing the white notes, with unselfconscious enjoyment.
 I stood beside her and supplied bass notes and twiddled knobs, and together we created epic thunderstorm music, abstract and cinematic, with the rain hammering and the thunder rumbling.

 After a while Johnnie appeared out of the darkness, bare-chested with a towel over his head.
-Sophia was sitting on a stool, listening to me sing All Along the Watch Tower, looking happy with the way her Sunday was turning out.
+Athena was sitting on a stool, listening to me sing All Along the Watch Tower, looking happy with the way her Sunday was turning out.
 Today had turned into something special for her, despite her low mood.
 Fire, rain, lightning, weed and sketching and talk and music.
-So I asked Johnnie to look up the chords to Perfect Day, the Lou Reed song, on his phone, and we stumbled our way through it and belted it out the choruses together with gusto, a spontaneous serenade to the laughing Sophia.
+So I asked Johnnie to look up the chords to Perfect Day, the Lou Reed song, on his phone, and we stumbled our way through it and belted it out the choruses together with gusto, a spontaneous serenade to the laughing Athena.